 After a disappointing overnight visit to Quba, we were seriously questioning our decision to leave Baku and push further into Azerbaijan.
 Getting around was the easy part – we just weren’t that impressed with the scenery or the towns we saw.

-All that changed when we arrived in Sheki, a sweet little settlement in the shadow of the Greater Caucasus 300km northwest of Baku.
+All that changed when we arrived in Sheki, a mid-sized town in the shadow of the Greater Caucasus, 300km northwest of Baku.

 Pulling into Sheki, you couldn’t have wiped the smile off my face.
 Beautiful houses and painted gates, grand old stone buildings, cafes, cobbled streets, plane trees… Ahhh.
 This was the Azerbaijan I had been dreaming of.

 The only reasonable parallel I can draw is with Granada in southern Spain (the feel more than the look of the place).
 Historical buildings attract the tourists, and the little town of Sheki has developed its infrastructure to accommodate them.
 If you don’t mind seeing a few tacky souvenir shops, it’s a very comfortable place to spend a few days.

 Sheki has still managed to hold onto its residential neighbourhoods, which are an absolute delight to wander through.
 Pair this with friendly locals, good food and fresh air, and Sheki is definitely the place to go if you want to experience a part of Azerbaijan that’s not Baku.
 Sheki is conveniently located between Tbilisi and Baku, so you can break up the journey here if you’re travelling between the two cities by bus.

 Here are 11 reasons why I think you should add the town of Sheki in northern Azerbaijan to your Caucasus itinerary…